aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-themes/_index.md

 ﻿---
-title: Working With Themes – Aspose.Words for Java
+title: Working With Themes in Java
 articleTitle: Working With Themes
 linktitle: Working With Themes
 description: "Enhanced Microsoft Word formatting features, working with themes using Aspose.Words for Java."